rkooyenga/vimeodemoapp/README.md

-# vimeodemoapp
+# vimeodemoapp README.md

-api demo app
+An overview

+### What is it
+Simple Demo app for the Vimeo API

+### But Why?
+Because you need one to get a key